Connect with others who understand.

 14 Questions To Ask Your Doctor

-These 14 questions can help you discover the information you need to make the best choices for your MS treatment.
-Look them over and make a note of any you’d like to bring up with your doctor at your next appointment.
+These 14 questions can help you figure out what information you need to make the best choices for your MS treatment.
+Look them over, and make a note of any you’d like to bring up with your doctor at your next appointment.

 My Current Treatment Plan

-3. I experience side effects associated with my DMT.
-Can you recommend any ways to prevent or manage them?
+• I experience side effects associated with my DMT.
+Can you recommend ways to prevent or manage them?

 Switching DMTs